Cardano (ADA)

 FAQs

-The cryptocurrency ADA is named after Ada Lovelace, a 19th-century mathematician who is recognized as the first computer programmer.
-The smallest unit of ADA is called a "Lovelace" (1 ADA = 1,000,000 Lovelaces).
+The cryptocurrency ADA is named after Ada Lovelace, a 19th-century mathematician who is widely recognized as the world's first computer programmer.
+In the 1840s, she wrote the first algorithm intended to be executed by a machine—specifically Charles Babbage’s Analytical Engine.
+Cardano’s founders chose her name to represent the project’s commitment to scientific and mathematical rigor.
+The smallest unit of ADA is appropriately called a "Lovelace," where 1 ADA is equal to 1,000,000 Lovelaces.

 The Bottom Line